VamsiKrishnaMeda/angular-material/README.md

 # AngularMaterial

+You you need to install Node.js (https://nodejs.org) to run this project.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

 **Warning:** This project is highly customized.
 It is meant as a starting point to create your own project.
 You would need to go through the code and make necessary changes to make it work for your solution.